2026-02-2612 min read

 Check your model from all angles before exporting.
 Spin it around completely.
 Look at the bottom.
 The interactive preview is there for a reason -- use it to catch issues before you commit to an export or print.

 Use the right quality tier for your purpose.
 Quick is great for testing and casual use.
-Standard handles most real projects well.
-Save Ultra for your showcase pieces or objects with fine detail that matters to you.
+Pro with the default Rapid model handles most real projects well.
+For showcase pieces or objects with fine detail, try Hunyuan3D v3.1 Pro or Rodin v2 under the Advanced section.

 What Can You Do With Your 3D Model?